-In part 1 we compared some of the pros and cons of different constructions of floating wood floors, specifically click lock and tongue and groove styles.
+In part 1, we compared some of the pros and cons of different constructions of floating wood floors, specifically, click lock and tongue and groove styles.
 Today we will continue and focus on Tongue & Groove.

-The advantages of click lock were clear for those who want to try their hand at DIY flooring, although we found out the tongue and groove wood floors may actually be easier to install and more versatile for different applications, which is the reason we are shifting towards a more tongue & groove based engineered wood flooring market today.
+The advantages of click lock were clear for those who want to try their hand at DIY flooring, although we found out the tongue and groove wood floors may be easier to install and more versatile for different applications, which is the reason we are shifting towards a more tongue & groove based engineered wood flooring market today.

-Let’s take a closer look at tongue and groove floating wood floors and find out whether this style of floor suits certain applications better than modern click lock designs.
+Let’s take a closer look at tongue-and-groove floating wood floors and find out whether this style of floor suits certain applications better than modern click-lock designs.

 Fitting the floorboards or planks together is easy enough, but you’ll need to use adhesive to secure the fit.
 Solid hardwood often comes in this design, as do other types of building materials like exterior wood siding.